 This phase ensures that tasks are being carried out effectively according to the project plan and scope statement.

-Project knowledge refers to the process of using existing information or obtaining additional knowledge to reach project goals.
+Project knowledge management refers to the process of using existing information or obtaining additional knowledge to reach project goals.
 This step ensures team members have all the information they need to produce the required deliverables.

 Any knowledge or expertise gained during this step contributes to the company’s overall body of knowledge, which is useful for future strategic endeavors.